 Another difficult thing to identify for sure.
 Although there are times where we know exactly what has brought us to feel this way.

 Accepting, or pinpointing the source may be the hardest thing.

 Journals are so helpful during this process, I know it sounds so much like your teenage years, but this is one of the best ways to get your feelings and thoughts out without feeling judged or misunderstood.

 Write everything you are feeling or that’s on your mind.

 Stop comparing yourself to others.

-Easiest thing to write, hardest thing to do.
+The easiest thing to write, the hardest thing to do.

 I’ve found myself doing this a lot, and I mean a lot.